Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Abstract

 \section{Abstract}

 Te is a naturally p-doped semiconductor with a chiral structure, where an electrical current causes the conduction electrons to become spin polarized parallel to the transport direction.
-In this paper, we present a comprehensive theoretical study of this effect by employing density functional theory (DFT) combined with the non-equilibrium Green's functions (NEGF) technique for quantum transport.
-We suggest that the spin polarization can quantitatively be estimated in terms of two complementary quantities, namely the non-equilibrium magnetic moments and the spin current density.
-The calculated magnetic moments are directly compared with the values from previous theoretical studies\cite{ts.pu.17,Roy2022}, obtaining overall consistent results.
-On the other hand, the inspection of the spin current density provides insights of the magnetotransport properties of the material.
-Specifically, we predict that the resistance along a Te wire changes when an external magnetic field is applied parallel or antiparallel to the charge current direction.
-The computed magnetoresistance is however quite small ($\sim 0.025\%$).
-Finally, we show that the description of the current-induced spin polarization in terms of the spin current establishes a straightforward connection with the phenomenon called chiral-induced spin selectivity, recently observed in several nano-junctions.
+In this paper, we present a comprehensive theoretical study of this effect, named CISP, by employing density functional theory (DFT) combined with the non-equilibrium Green's functions (NEGF) technique for quantum transport.
+CISP can be quantitatively described in terms of the non-equilibrium spin density, which we show to be localized around the atoms.
+We then compute the atomic magnetic moments as a function of doping and electronic temperature, obtaining results overall consistent with those of previous theoretical studies\cite{ts.pu.17,Roy2022}.
+Beyond that, our DFT+NEGF calculations show that CISP also leads to a spin current, which is found to be a quite large fraction of the charge current, indicating that Te can be an efficient material for spin transport.
+We further predict that the resistance along a ballistic Te wire changes when an external magnetic field is applied parallel or antiparallel to the direction of the charge current.
+The computed magnetoresistance ratio is however quite small ($\sim 0.025\%$).
+Finally, we conclude by arguing that CISP, as treated within the DFT+NEGF framework, coincides with the phenomenon called chiral-induced spin selectivity, recently reported in several nano-junctions.